 It became clear that as long as I kept my net carbs (carbohydrate minus fiber) at or below 35 gm I did very well, but above that my body could not handle the sugar load.
 You can see this from the graph above.

 The two periods where I was eating between 35-50 gm of carbohydrate per day (Saturdays) is indicated by the grey arrows, below the graph.
 That is when my blood glucose would spike.

 As a Dietitian, I could see clearly that I was very insulin resistant –which is no surprise, considering I was diagnosed with Diabetes ~ 10 years ago.
 Despite my pancreas producing more and more insulin in response to eating carbs, the insulin was unable to take the glucose (sugar) from my blood in a reasonable amount of time, to store it in my liver.

 [Note: As it turns out, between 65-75% of people with normal blood sugar are insulin resistant - that is, they have the same risk of hardening of the arteries and heart attack as those with Diabetes!
 They just don't know it!
 That's is very sobering.
-More in an upcoming blog on Hyperinsulinemia and the research of Dr. Joseph Kraft which spanned decades.]
+See the "Insulin Resistance" tab, above.]